Welcome!

 Take a look through our research page for current projects and opportunities.

-I am an associate professor at VCU in the Department of Mathematics and Applied Mathematics and an active part of the department’s research group in Mathematical Biology.
+I am an associate professor at VCU in the Department of Mathematics and Applied Mathematics and currently hold the roles of Associate Chair and Director of Undergraduate Programs within the department.
+I am an active part of the department’s research group in Mathematical Biology.
 Prior to VCU I held a postdoctoral fellowship at Marquette University awarded by the American Heart Association working in the biomedical engineering lab of John F. LaDisa, Jr (now at Children’s Hospital of Wisconsin).
 I received my PhD in 2008 in applied mathematics from North Carolina State University under Mette S. Olufsen with concentrations in physiology and computational mathematics.
 I also have a BS in chemical engineering from the University of Wisconsin – Madison.
 In the four years before graduate school, I worked as a quality engineer for General Mills.